gizatechxyz/airdrop-data/README.md

 - pandas 2.2.3 or higher
 - numpy (used in the scripts)
 - web3 (for Ethereum address handling)
+- eth-utils (for Ethereum address handling)
+- matplotlib (for potential visualization)
 - uv (Python package manager)

 ## Installation